ApoorvaJ/technical-blog-template/README.md

 This is built with [Astro](https://astro.build/), with KaTeX for math rendering, and Tailwind for CSS.
 If these names mean nothing to you, no worries. :) The system does as much as possible at build time, producing small HTML and CSS files with no mandatory JavaScript.

-Before this, my blog was built on [Zola](https://www.getzola.org/), which doesnt' have a plugin system, and has its own quirky and limited [component system](https://www.getzola.org/documentation/content/shortcodes/).
+Before this, my blog was built on [Zola](https://www.getzola.org/), which doesn't have a plugin system, and has its own quirky and limited [component system](https://www.getzola.org/documentation/content/shortcodes/).
 This new stack is a lot more programmable and allows me to use any of the great web libraries out there for syntax highlighting, Markdown parsing, and math typesetting.
 It also enables [interactive content](https://docs.astro.build/en/concepts/islands/) alongside the static HTML, with pretty [standard components](https://docs.astro.build/en/core-concepts/framework-components/).

 ## Set up